TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

 # **BUG FIXES**

-* -- Promote live recording to chat on macro tool often not recording WHO "https://cdn.discordapp.com/attachments/418471113023029248/791368969561833512/unknown.png" - Still need to debug this as it was reported and I have not yet fixed it...

 * StaticPopup is closing on Escape, which is bad if you die and hit escape.
 It should only on the GRM one.
 This seems to be affecting Classic.

 * Birthday column on Audit window is not sorting when clicked.
 Note, when selecting "Include bdays as incomplete," the sorting works fine, interestingly enough.

-* Macro rule showing doubling results - seen it once but was unable to rereate

 # **QUALITY OF LIFE**

 * UI 2.0 - See Discord for details

-* Resizable frames by dragging corner
+* Re-scalable frames by dragging corner - NOT RESIZABLE, just scaling by dragging.

 * Online indicator on the alt popout mouseover toons beyond just alphabetically, but also tagged as main/alt group, etc...